crustio/crust-wiki/docs/storage-merchant.md

 3. After Crust storage merchants monitor new orders on the chain, they can catch the user files through the IPFS network.
 4. After the Crust storage merchant completes the storage proof, the new user files will be collected by the workload report, which will increase the effective staking limit of the node.
 At the same time, the first four storage merchants who have completed the document storage proof will be able to participate in the distribution of 20% of the deposit.

 ### File settlement

 Taking into account the TPS and performance reasons of the Crust Network, the Crust Network will not actively liquidate files.
 Merchants can actively liquidate files to obtain storage rewards.
-The release of the stored amount is linearly released with the validity period of the file, and the merchant can obtain the exemption of the transaction fee through the benefits funds amount.
+The storage fee is linearly released with the validity period of the file, and the merchant can obtain the exemption of the transaction fee through the [DSM Benefits Module](marketBenefits.md).

 ### File reward collection and merchant collateral